The official website of Michael E. Russo

 Mike attended the prestigious Berklee College of Music in Boston, MA, studying Voice with Charlie Sorrento.
 Following his graduation, he continued his education two ways.
 First, with classes, such as Scene Study with veteran character actor & teacher George DiCenzo, Improvisation classes with Jill Whelan, formerly of “The Love Boat”, and voice lessons with NYU professor Jerry Stone.
 He then made a practical application of what he’d learned by appearing on local stages, performing in productions of Shakespeare, Shaw, Tennessee Williams and musicals.

 When not working, Mike enjoys swimming, bowling and touring historic sites.
-He also enjoys yoga, walks with his wife Gail and their pet dog, Enzo.
-An avid reader, he enjoys biographies and histories in general, and the works of Robert B. Parker and David McCullough in particular.
+He also enjoys yoga and walks with his wife Gail.
+An avid reader (which helps with the audiobooks), he enjoys biographies and histories in general, and the works of Robert B. Parker and David McCullough in particular.
 When he really wants to relax, you can find him in the kitchen whipping up a batch of chocolate chip cookies or s’mores brownies.
-He is an active member in the music program of Family of God Lutheran Church, he writes letters for Amnesty International, and is a regular at blood drives around the region.
+A good Lutheran Christian, his faith has him supporting local ministries and Amnesty International.